 Libraries, librarians, and library workers have an ethical obligation, expressed in the ALA Code of Ethics, to preserve users' right to privacy and prevent any unauthorized use or disclosure of users' personally identifiable information or the data associated with their use of the library's resources.
+Article VII of the Library Bill of Rights counsels that libraries should "advocate for, educate about, and protect people’s privacy, safeguarding all library use data, including personally identifiable information."
 This requires libraries and all those who work in libraries to maintain an environment that is respectful and protective of the library user's privacy.
 This includes the adoption of policies and practices that treat patron data as confidential.

 Lack of privacy and confidentiality chills users' choices, thereby suppressing access to ideas.
 The possibility of surveillance, whether direct or through access to records of speech, research and exploration, undermines a democratic society.
 One cannot exercise the right to read if the possible consequences include damage to one's reputation, ostracism from the community or workplace, or criminal penalties.
 Choice requires both a varied selection and the assurance that one's choice is not monitored.
 For libraries to flourish as centers for uninhibited access to information, librarians must stand behind their users' right to privacy and freedom of inquiry.